birthdaychild/birthdaychild/README.md

 **Dni: “Do not Interact, well you can tell I'm really pïssed off.
 And I mean it.
 So I might be aggressive a little if you interact.”**

+**Dnt: “Do not touch, I'm never on this.”

 **Iwc: “Interact with Caution: Not in a good mood (a bit).”**

 **Iwec: “Interact with Extreme Caution, I'm not feeling in a good mood at all, mostly very mad, I won't lung at you for interacting dw.
 Just be careful with what you say.”**